rspec/rspec-core/README.md

 ## Method Stubs

 A method stub is an implementation that returns a pre-determined value.

-    book = double("book")
+Method stubs can be declared on test doubles or real objects using the same syntax. rspec-mocks supports 3 forms for declaring method stubs:

     book.stub(:title) { "The RSpec Book" }
-    book.title # => "The RSpec Book"
+    book.stub(:title => "The RSpec Book")

-These syntaxes also work:
+    book.stub(:title).and_return("The RSpec Book")

+You can also use this shortcut, which creates a test double and declares a method stub in one statement:

     book = double("book", :title => "The RSpec Book")
-    book.stub(:page_count).and_return(499)
-    book.stub(:page_count => 499)

-The first creates a test double and then stubs `:title`.
-The other two stub `:page_count` on a book double that's already been declared.

-You can also leave the name out if you don't care about seeing it in failure messages.
+The first argment is a name, which is used for documentation and appears in failure messages.
+If you don't care about the name, you can leave it out, making the combined instantiation/stub declaration very terse:

     double(:foo => 'bar')

+This is particularly nice when providing a list of test doubles to a method that iterates through them:

+    order.calculate_total_price(stub(:price => 1.99),stub(:price => 2.99))

+## Consecutive return values

+When a stub might be invoked more than once, you can provide additional arguments to `and_return`.
+The invocations cycle through the list.
+The last value is returned for any subsequent invocations:

+    die.stub(:roll).and_return(1,2,3)
+    die.roll # => 1
+    die.roll # => 2
+    die.roll # => 3
+    die.roll # => 3
+    die.roll # => 3

+To return an array in a single invocation, declare an array:

+    team.stub(:players).and_return([stub(:name => "David")])

 ## Message Expectations